bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     CRITICAL: Note the address and mnemonic phrase values.
 You will need these on a long term basis.

-15. If you are creating a validator, you will now need to acquire BNT tokens from the public testnet and send them to the address of the acccount just created for your validator.

-    There are various ways you may be able to do this, but this step is beyond the scope of this document.

-    Please refer to community documentation and forums to acquire testnet BNT, as needed.
-Any amount is sufficient, for the time being.
+    ii) Add a local key for the "faucet" account.
+Its mnemonic:
+    ```
+    endless clog price asthma lottery various innocent base radio discover measure cushion account oval enable shove cost private hood immune unhappy once spell million
+    ```

+    You can add it with:
+    ```
+    blzcli keys add faucet --recover
+    ```

+    Once added, you will have a new local address:
+    ```
+    bluzelle135am3hulweusuu7qlgemwejxpf2nsr0423t8sx
+    ```

+    iii) Run the faucet and fund yourself.
+Use the following command (this example assumes your validator user account is "vuser" from above steps):
+    ```
+    blzcli tx faucet mintfor $(blzcli keys show vuser -a) --node tcp://client.sentry.testnet.public.bluzelle.com:26657 --gas-prices 10.0ubnt --chain-id <chain id> --from faucet
+    ```

+    iv) Verify you have tokens.
+If the above command gives an error that the account it not found, it likely means the faucet has not yet completed (takes a few seconds) or has failed for some reason:
+    ```
+    blzcli q account $(blzcli keys show vuser -a) --node tcp://client.sentry.testnet.public.bluzelle.com:26657
+    ```

+    **Please do NOT take tokens from the faucet address.
+It is there as a convenience for the community.
+If you really want more tokens, just use the faucet.**

-16. Copy into your "~/.blzd/config/" directory the public testnet's existing genesis.json file.
+15. Copy into your "~/.blzd/config/" directory the network's existing genesis.json file.
 You can view it as follows, from our sentry nodes:

+    **MAIN NET**:
     ```text
+    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
+    ```

+    **TEST NET**:
+    ```text
     curl http://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
     ```

     A convenient example to download it to the current folder from our sentry nodes:

+    **MAIN NET**:
     ```text
+    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
+    ```

+    **TEST NET**:
+    ```text
     curl http://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
     ```

     Ensure to copy over and replace the existing genesis.json file in your "~/.blzd/config/" folder with the downloaded one from the testnet.

-17. Start the Bluzelle daemon
+16. Start the Bluzelle daemon

     ```text
     blzd start